Sheffield-Miami-Spring2023/IMS322CD/docs/JavaScript - Jumping Right In.md

 ```

 The console is part of your browser's developer tools.
 See if you can find it - what do you see there?

+*FYI, just like in Replit, the developer tools can get a little crowded when using these embedded CodePen examples.
+If you would like to see a clean output from the console, click on "Edit on CodePen" and use the Console button at the bottom of the CodePen window.*
 <p class="codepen" data-height="400" data-default-tab="html,result" data-slug-hash="vYaPjvj" data-editable="true" data-user="ersheff" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ersheff/pen/vYaPjvj">
   IMS322-Console-Log</a> by Eric Sheffield (<a href="https://codepen.io/ersheff">@ersheff</a>)